robwierzbowski/eslint-robBnB/README.md

 This package uses the new [ESLint flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new).
 Instead of referencing configuration via magic strings, it uses the package's exported configuration directly.

 Additional rules and overrides are set using the flat config cascade.
-Every configuration object with a glob pattern that matches a file is deep merged, and the result is used to lint that file.
+ESLint merges every configuration object with a glob pattern that matches a file, and the resulting config is used to lint that file.
 Read more about the flat config cascade [in this blog post](https://eslint.org/blog/2022/08/new-config-system-part-2/).

 eslint-robBnB adds configuration and rules for the following file types: